Helping Families With Estate Planning

 Are your assets protected against the effects of taxation, divorce or bankruptcy?
 If not, your heirs could face a costly legal quagmire if something unexpected happens after you’re gone.
 An experienced estate planning attorney can help you evaluate your assets and wealth to determine if it makes sense to include a trust as part of a comprehensive estate plan.

 Our founding attorney has been practicing law since 2003.
-She founded the Law Office of Carrie Kemper Allen, PLLC, in Pearland to provide clients in south Houston with comprehensive estate planning services.
-Whether you need to establish a trust to provide for a child or a dependent adult or create a trust to protect your assets and wealth against unforeseen circumstances, our wills and trusts lawyers can help secure your interests.
+She founded the Law Office of Carrie Kemper Allen, PLLC, in Pearland, to provide clients in south Houston with comprehensive estate planning services.
+Whether you need to establish a trust to provide for a child or a dependent adult, or create a trust to protect your assets and wealth against unforeseen circumstances, our wills and trusts lawyer can help secure your interests.

 What Is A Trust?